-In this section, we will quantitatively analyze the feature matching algorithm. and use the matched features in camera motion estimation.
-The basic idea of empirical covariance analysis is to compute statistics from results in a number of experiments, either by cross validation or Monte Carlo simulation [2].
+In this section, we will quantitatively analyze the feature matching algorithm. and use the matched features in camera motion estimation .
+The basic idea of empirical uncertainty analysis is to compute statistics such as variance and covariance from results in a number of experiments, either by cross validation or Monte Carlo simulation [2].
 The uncertainty of the computed rotation is captured in the covariance matrix of the rotation [2].
 Here, we perform the leave-one-out cross validation (LOOCV), partially due to lack of groud truth matches.
 The exact algorithm is elaborated as followed.